 - Visual-spatial perception refers to the child’s ability to recognize the orientation and position of objects, as well as the orientation of self to the environment.
 It is what allows the child to recognize left from right, up from down, and top from bottom.
 A child with a spatial problem may find it difficult to distinguish letters like b, d, p, and q.

 - Synthesis and analysis: Synthesis refers to the ability to perceive individual parts as a whole, while analysis refers to perceiving the whole in its individual parts.
 Synthesis plays an important role in reading, while analysis is of special importance in spelling.

-- Visual closure: Difficulties in visual closure can be seen in such school activities as when the young child is asked to identify, or complete a drawing of, a human face.
+- Visual closure refers to the ability to recognize forms or objects that are missing parts or are incompletely presented.
+This skill allows the child to quickly recognize an object by mentally completing the visual image or by relating the image to previously stored information.
+Difficulties in visual closure can be seen in such school activities as when the young child is asked to identify or complete a drawing of a human face.
 This difficulty can be so extreme that even a single missing facial feature (a nose, eye, mouth) could render the face unrecognizable by the child.

 - Visual memory: Visual memory is often considered to be a subset of visual perception rather than a separate skill.
 Visual memory involves the ability to store and retrieve previously experienced visual sensations and perceptions when the stimuli that originally evoked them, are no longer present.
+There are different types of visual memory, including immediate recall of information, longer-term recall of information, and recall of the exact order of a series of items (called visual sequential memory).
 Various researchers have stated that as much as eighty percent of all learning takes place through the eye – with visual memory existing as a crucial aspect of learning.

 Overcoming deficits in visual perception